Boyne City, Michigan: History

 Boyne City was home to the Buelah Home, which was built by Herman Swift in 1902.
 It served as a housing facility for delinquent boys.
 By 1910, the Buelah Home housed approximately 200 boys, who were also reviled by the community for committing numerous crimes and causing mischief.
 Soon after, Swift was accused of molesting numerous boys under his care, and criminal charges were filed.
 It became a cause célèbre in Northern Michigan, and it made headlines throughout the country.
 Many boys who accused Swift of the charges dropped out of the lawsuit to avoid public scrutiny.
 The case dragged on for three years before eventually making its way to the Michigan Supreme Court under chief justice Joseph H. Steere.
 Swift was acquitted, but it led to the Buelah Home being closed in 1912 and demolished in 1920.

-The city contains three listings on the National Register of Historic Places.
+The city contains two listings on the National Register of Historic Places.
 The downtown area along Lake Street and Water Street has been included into the Boyne City Central Historic District.
 The municipal Boyne City Water Works Building was constructed in 1910 when the city was experiencing a tremendous growth in population, and the building continues to serve its purpose as a city water system booster station.
-The Chicago and West Michigan Railroad Charlevoix Station was built in 1892 as a station along the Chicago and Michigan Lake Shore Railroad, and it now serves as a museum and rental hall.